thin-edge/thin-edge.io/docs/src/operate/configuration/config_local_mqtt_bind_address_and_port.md

 ## Step 1: Disconnect thin-edge.io edge device

-The thin edge device has to be disconnected from the cloud using the `tedge` command
+The %%te%% device has to be disconnected from the cloud using the `tedge` command

 ```sh
 tedge disconnect c8y/az